KodieIvie/catalogServer/README.md

 doesnt allow login redirects to a publice ip address.

 -- INFO FOR UDACITY REVIEWER --
-the password for users grader and postgres is: password the password for user root is: sudo
+the password for user grader is: grader the password for postgres is: password the password for user root is: sudo

 Project Requirements